mhewedy/spring-data-jpa-mongodb-expressions/README.md

 ```

-for quick start see [this Medium post](https://mohewedy.medium.com/using-mongodb-query-syntax-to-query-relational-database-in-java-57701f0b0f0) or See the [documentation website](https://mhewedy.github.io/spring-data-jpa-mongodb-expressions/) for details about how to get started.
+For quick start see [this Medium post](https://mohewedy.medium.com/using-mongodb-query-syntax-to-query-relational-database-in-java-57701f0b0f0) or see [this demo example on Github](https://github.com/springexamples/spring-data-jpa-mongodb-expressions-demo).

+See [documentation website](https://mhewedy.github.io/spring-data-jpa-mongodb-expressions/) for details about how to get started.

 #### 🎖 Special Thanks